 There is also a backdoor way of converting your Esso Extra points to AAdvantage.
 You can convert 2,500 Esso Extra points (minimum required) for 1,500 RBC Rewards points.
 Thereafter, you need to exchange blocks of 500 Esso Extra points for 300 RBC Rewards points.
 Once you have RBC Reward points, you can convert to AAdvantage miles.

-One of my favourite ways of earning miles is using the E-rewards program, which can be transferred to your AAdvantage account at the following conversion:
+One of my favourite ways of earning miles is using the E-rewards (invitation only) program, which can be transferred to your AAdvantage account at the following conversion:

 Unfortunately, you need to be invited to sign up for this program as they are not accepting new members system wide.

 AAdvantage has a eShopping mall that allows you to earn miles through their shopping portal.
 This is always a great way of earning bonus miles.